alpersonalwebsite/flask-auth0-authentication-authorization/README.md

 ```

 3. Go to `Dashboard` -> `Management` -> `Roles` and click on `Create Role`
+You should create at least 2 roles: `Barista` and `Manager`

-Click on the `Permissions` tab, select the proper API (in our case `bar`) and add the permissions you want for this role.
+4. Click on the `Permissions` tab, select the proper API (in our case `bar`) and add the permissions for the roles.

+* Barista
+  - get:drinks-detail

+* Manager
+  - delete:drinks
+  - get:drinks-detail
+  - patch:drinks
+  - post:drinks

-4. Go to `Dashboard` -> `Management` -> `Users`
+5. Go to `Dashboard` -> `Management` -> `Users`
 You will need an effective user.
-You can create it here, or through the `Auth0 Sign Up Flow`: https://dev-fv10k111.us.auth0.com/authorize?audience=bar&response_type=token&client_id=11111111111111111111111111111111&redirect_uri=http://127.0.0.1:8080/login-results
+You can create it here, or through the `Auth0 Sign Up Flow`: https://dev-fv10k111.us.auth0.com/authorize?audience=bar&response_type=token&client_id=11111111111111111111111111111111&redirect_uri=http://127.0.0.1:8100/login-results
 If you go this path, you can also use `Single Sign-On`.

 Once you have your user, click on the `...` next to his/her name and `assign` the roles(s).